avendramini/OD-SDN-Slicing/README.md

 ### How to Test

-This section guides you through basic connectivity checks and bandwidth limit verification to ensure that traffic shaping, isolation, and queue-based forwarding are applied as expected.
+This section guides you through basic connectivity checks and bandwidth limit verification to ensure that traffic shaping, isolation and queue-based forwarding are applied as expected.

 #### 1. Test Basic Connectivity (ping)
 Use this to verify which hosts can reach each other, according to your slicing and QoS rules.